cmkobel/pipe19/README.md

   * yaml (pyyaml)
   * pandas
   * gwf (gwf-org)

+For a complete list of dependencies (and their subdependants), see the conda_env.yml.

 **Setup:**
-Use the config.yaml for setting the input/output directories
+Use the config.yaml for setting the input/output directories and the like. make sure you install all dependencies listed in conda_env.yml.
+E.g. with the following command: `conda env create -f conda_env.yml`